roopam100/cp4i-ipost-cpc-pot/Messaging/MQ-labs/Lab_6/mq_cp4i_pot_lab6.md

 	oc project <your namespace>
 	```

-	**This lab is using student *palpatine5*  You shouldn’t need to run this command unless your login has timed out.**
+	**This lab is using student *palpatine5*  You shouldn’t need to run this command unless your login has timed out.
+And make sure you using your own namespace**

 1. Open a new terminal window by double-clicking the icon on the desktop.